Joining a Walk or Event and Your Safety

-Apart from Sunday walks, and Club Night, where you just turn up at the designated meeting point and time on the program, events need to be booked by clicking on the Current Walks Program “Book” link against the particular event you are interested in.
+All events need to be booked by clicking on the Current Walks Program “Book” link against the particular event you are interested in.
 If the event is “closed” as it is full, a “waitlist” button maybe available at the bottom of the event form.

 See our Gear Checklist for what you need.
 If you are not properly equipped, the Leader can decide to not let you participate.